lukka/get-cmake/README.md

 <br>

 # [The **get-cmake** action installs as fast as possible your desired versions of CMake and Ninja](https://github.com/marketplace/actions/get-cmake)
-The action restores from the GitHub cloud based cache, or downloads and caches, both CMake and Ninja.
-You can select your desired version using [semantic versioning ranges](https://docs.npmjs.com/about-semantic-versioning), and also use `install` or `installrc` special versions to install the [latest stable](./.latest_cmake_version) or [release candidate](./.latest_ninja_version).
+The action restores from local or cloud based cache both CMake and Ninja.
+If a `cache-miss` occurs, it downloads and caches the tools right away.

 Works for `x64` and `arm64` hosts on Linux, macOS and Windows.

+The desired version can be specified using [semantic versioning ranges](https://docs.npmjs.com/about-semantic-versioning), and also use `install` or `installrc` special tokens to install resp. the [latest stable](./.latest_cmake_version) or [release candidate](./.latest_ninja_version).

+There are two kind of caches:
+- The cloud based [GitHub cache](https://www.npmjs.com/package/@actions/cache).
+Enabled by default, it can be disabled using the input `useCloudCache:false`.
+- The local self-hosted runner cache, stored locally using [tool-cache](https://www.npmjs.com/package/@actions/tool-cache).
+Disabled by default, it can enabled with the input `useLocalCache:true`.

 Steps of `get-cmake`:
-  1. If a cache hit occurs, CMake and Ninja are restored from cache in less than 1 second.
+  1. If a `cache-hit` occurs (either local or cloud cache), CMake and Ninja are restored from the cache.
-  2. If a cache miss occurs:
+     1. if both local and cloud are enabled, the local cache check goes first.
+  2. If none of the enabled caches hits (`cache-miss`):
      1. the action downloads and installs the desired versions of CMake and Ninja.
-     2. then it pushes both CMake and Ninja on the [cloud based GitHub cache](https://www.npmjs.com/package/@actions/cache).
-This is beneficial for the next run of the workflow.
+     2. the action stores CMake and Ninja in the enabled caches:
+        1. on the [cloud based GitHub cache](https://www.npmjs.com/package/@actions/cache).
+This is beneficial for the next run of the workflow especially on _GitHub-hosted runners_.
+        2. on the local GitHub runner cache.
+This is beneficial for the next run of the workflow on the same _self-hosted runner_.

+        _Note:_ when there is a `cache-hit`, nothing will be stored in any of the caches.
-  3. Adds to the PATH environment variable the paths to CMake and Ninja executables.
+  3. Adds to the `PATH` environment variable the binary directories for CMake and Ninja.

 <br>